 This post may contain affiliate links, which only means I may make a small commission from the sale, but you will not be charged anything additional.

 Remember the fence boards we did for the wall in the basement?
 If you need a refresher on how we cleaned and prepared those boards, here’s the link to the blog post .
 We decided to use some of those boards to make reclaimed wood shutters!
 I wanted a simple shutter-nothing real fancy because it wouldn’t fit with the simple style of the home.
 We measured the windows themselves and made the boards the same length as the height of the windows (not the frame) and then spaced the boards out about a 1/2 inch apart.
 Then, we cut a cross-board to attach the three boards together.
 We used our air nailer to attach the boards together, with minimal hardware exposed.

 Here are the reclaimed wood shutters after we put them together.
 Then, we decided on a stain that we had leftover from a recent deck project.
 I brushed it on with a throw-away chip brush.
 The wood was so old, that the stain was absorbed rather quickly!
 I chose to do all of this project on our concrete driveway because the weather was great and I didn’t have to worry about getting it anywhere.
 Below is a picture of the stained reclaimed wood shutter.
 Big difference, huh??

-Then, we took the shutters to our lake home.
-We finished touching up the paint (top picture) and then put the shutters on the home.
-Due to the simplicity of our home’s exterior and the varying heights due to the batons (little boards running horizontally), we decided to just use some long screws to screw the shutters directly to the home.
+Then, we took the reclaimed wood shutters to our lake home.
+We finished touching up the paint (top picture) and then put the reclaimed wood shutters on the home.
+Due to the simplicity of our home’s exterior and the varying heights due to the batons (little boards running horizontally), we decided to just use some long screws to screw the reclaimed wood shutters directly to the home.
 See the bottom picture?
 That’s the finished project!